The Patriot Post® · The Medal of Honor — Courage and Sacrifice

 The “Overmountain Men” found and engaged Ferguson on Kings Pinnacle.
 The Scotsman was noted for wearing a brightly colored red shirt, which made him a distinct target even at some distance.
 Early in the engagement, a militia ball took him out of his saddle, but his foot locked into the stirrup and his spooked horse dragged him into the Patriot lines, where he collected seven more rounds!

 The Redcoats’ defeat at Kings Mountain after the death of Ferguson was, arguably, a significant turning point in the Revolutionary War.
 Col. Gillespie would go on to volunteer with Gen. Francis “Swamp Fox” Marion, providing his own mount and arms.
 He then served with George Washington at Yorktown, where Cornwallis surrendered in 1781.

 Col. Gillespie’s grandson, another Tennessean, Gen. George Lewis Gillespie Jr., graduated second in his U.S. Military Academy class of 1862.
-Two years later he would receive the Medal of Honor for running important dispatches through enemy lines in battle.
+Two years later he would receive his Medal of Honor for running important dispatches through enemy lines at the Battle of Cold Harbor.
 As was the case with several of our East Tennessee kinfolk, brothers fought against brothers in the War Between the States and GLG’s family members fought for the Confederacy.
 (Notably, their mother provides our family lineage back to another famous Tennessean, Sam Houston.)